Provisioning user accounts from Active Directory

 - Fill out the form that shows up:

 - Server name: A generic name to identify your AD server.

-- Server address: The DNS name or the IP address of your Active Directory server, followed by the TCP server port (usually 389, for non-secured LDAP connection).
+- Server address: The IP address of your Active Directory server (we currently do not support the DNS or Netbios name), followed by the TCP server port (usually 389, for non-secured LDAP connection).